briqr/briqr.github.io/_pages/about.md

 About
 ======
-Nov 2023-Present: **Scientific researcher** at the Applied machine learning lab, part of the HELMHOLTZ AI team, Juelich Supercomputing Center.
+Nov 2023-Present: **Research scientist** at the Applied machine learning lab of HELMHOLTZ AI, Juelich Supercomputing Center.
+I am participating in the nxtaim project which is focused on building generative models.
+Feb 2022-Present: **Course instructor** for undergrad CS courses (AI, Computer Graphics, Data Structures and Algorithms).

 Dec 2017-Aug 2019, Feb 2021-Aug 2022, Aug 2022-Dec 2023. **PhD** student in computer science, computer vision.
-Due to circumstances and personal reasons, left unfinished.
+Due to circumstances and personal reasons, it is left unfinished.

 During these dates I worked as a PhD student in computer science at the University of Bonn.
-Since April 2023 I also worked as a course instructor for undergrad CS courses (AI, Computer Graphics, Data Structures and Algorithms).

 **MSc** in computer science, University of Bonn.